openvswitch/ovs/FAQ.md

                        Linux release whose OVS module supports the feature.

    * *Linux OVS tree*: The datapath implemented by the Linux kernel module distributed with the OVS source tree.
-Some features of this module rely on functionality not available in older
-                       kernels: in this case the minumum Linux version (against which the feature can be compiled) is listed.

    * *Userspace*: Also known as DPDK, dpif-netdev or dummy datapath.
-It is the only datapath that works on NetBSD and FreeBSD.
+It is the only datapath that works on NetBSD, FreeBSD and Mac OSX.

    * *Hyper-V*: Also known as the Windows datapath.